neg-serg/negwm/README.md

 *vold* : contextual volume manager.
 Handles mpd by default.
 If mpd is stopped then handles mpv with mpvc if the current window is mpv, or with sending 0, 9 keys to the mpv window if not.

+Many of them as circled, infod, nsd, vold, wm3d can be configured via TOML-files with inotify-based autoreload.

 # Dependencies: